 No.1) Do you provide pre-finishes?

-As of 2010, we have returned to offering a range of penetrating finishes with the development of a non-solvent product called WoodRX.
-Following several years of our own field tests in every climate, this product alone meets our requirments for a pre-finish option.
-Professionally sprayed and back-brushed by our talented and knowledgable Jorge Palacido and his crew.
+As of 2010, we have returned to offering a range of penetrating finishes with the development of a non-solvent product from Inseco.
+Following several years of our own field tests in every climate, this product alone meets our requirements for a finish option that surpasses all other exterior finishes on the market.
+Professionally sprayed and back-brushed by our talented and knowledgeable Jorge Palacido and his crew.
 These options can be reviewed on the Pre-Finish Options page.

 It is therefore important, for those wishing a painted finish, or a semi-solid or solid-body finish, or any of the exterior polyurethanes or Spar varnishes to wait 6 weeks, while bearing in mind that our products cannot be compared to a front door, or a garage door, or the siding fixed to the side of your house.
 All of which are insulated on one face, and covered by overhead structures.
 The gates and fences, etc are all fully exposed to the weather and are more accepting to absorbing finishes than bodied finishes.